stelzinga/MF/MGT_80.Tools.md

 *********************************************
 # CONTROLLING
 Controlling involves Processes to establish *how well it was done*.
-Controlling has a dedicated note: [MGT: Controlling].
 ________________________________________
 ## Overview
 This overview shows on L1 key deliverables as per [MGT: 99.Legend ## Controlling].
 On L2 are the Tools: